Annada2106/Aegis/README.md

 [mention your project hosted link here]

 # Project Description
-[AEGIS is a smart wearable safety system that connects an ESP32-based device to a mobile application via Bluetooth.
+AEGIS is a smart wearable safety system that connects an ESP32-based device to a mobile application via Bluetooth.
 With a dedicated panic trigger, the system allows users to instantly activate emergency protocols and notify trusted contacts during critical situations.
 The wearable includes a simple arm-and-trigger mechanism along with visual and audio indicators for system status.
-Designed for reliability and quick response, AEGIS combines embedded hardware and mobile technology to create a practical personal safety solution.]
+Designed for reliability and quick response, AEGIS combines embedded hardware and mobile technology to create a practical personal safety solution.

 # The Problem statement
-[In emergency situations, individuals often struggle to quickly alert trusted contacts or seek help due to panic, physical restraint, or limited access to their phones.
+In emergency situations, individuals often struggle to quickly alert trusted contacts or seek help due to panic, physical restraint, or limited access to their phones.
 Existing safety solutions may be slow, complex, or dependent on manually operating a mobile device during high-stress moments.
-There is a need for a reliable, fast, and easy-to-use personal safety system that allows users to trigger emergency alerts instantly through a dedicated wearable device, ensuring immediate communication and support when it matters most.]
+There is a need for a reliable, fast, and easy-to-use personal safety system that allows users to trigger emergency alerts instantly through a dedicated wearable device, ensuring immediate communication and support when it matters most.

 # The Solution
-[AEGIS addresses this problem by introducing a smart wearable safety device integrated with a mobile application through Bluetooth connectivity.
+AEGIS addresses this problem by introducing a smart wearable safety device integrated with a mobile application through Bluetooth connectivity.
 The system allows users to activate emergency protocols instantly using a dedicated panic trigger on the wearable, eliminating the need to manually operate a phone during stressful situations.
 Once activated, the mobile application immediately executes predefined alert mechanisms to notify trusted contacts.
 The device also provides clear visual and audio feedback, ensuring the user is aware of the system’s status at all times.
-By combining embedded hardware and mobile technology, AEGIS delivers a fast, reliable, and user-friendly personal safety solution designed for real-world emergency scenarios.]
+By combining embedded hardware and mobile technology, AEGIS delivers a fast, reliable, and user-friendly personal safety solution designed for real-world emergency scenarios.

 # Technical Details
 Technologies/Components Used

 For Software:

-Languages used: [Kotlin, Java]
+Languages used: Java

-Frameworks used: [e.g., React, Django, Spring Boot]
+Frameworks used: Android SDK

-Libraries used: [e.g., axios, pandas, JUnit]
+Libraries used:
+Bluetooth API (android.bluetooth) – For ESP32 communication
+LocationManager API – For GPS location retrieval
+SmsManager – For sending emergency SMS
+NotificationCompat – For intruder & safe alerts
+Vibrator API – For alert vibration

-Tools used: [VS code, Github]
+Tools used: VS CODE, GITHUB, ANDROID STUDIO

 For Hardware:

-Main components: [ESP32, HR04]
+Main components: ESP32, HC-SR04, RGB, BUZZER
 Specifications: [Technical specifications]
 Tools required: [List tools needed]

 # Features
 List the key features of your project:

-Feature 1: [Instant Panic Activation: A dedicated hardware panic trigger allows users to activate emergency protocols immediately with a single press.]
+Feature 1: Instant Panic Activation: A dedicated hardware panic trigger allows users to activate emergency protocols immediately with a single press.

-Feature 2: [Bluetooth-Based Wearable Integration: Seamless wireless communication between the ESP32 wearable and the mobile application ensures fast and reliable signal transmission.]
+Feature 2: Bluetooth-Based Wearable Integration: Seamless wireless communication between the ESP32 wearable and the mobile application ensures fast and reliable signal transmission.

-Feature 3: [Trusted Contact Notification System: Upon activation, the system automatically alerts pre-configured trusted contacts to ensure rapid assistance.]
+Feature 3: Trusted Contact Notification System: Upon activation, the system automatically alerts pre-configured trusted contacts to ensure rapid assistance.

-Feature 4: [Real-Time System Status Indicators: Built-in visual (RGB LEDs) and audio indicators provide clear feedback on whether the device is disarmed, armed, or in panic mode.]
+Feature 4: Real-Time System Status Indicators: Built-in visual (RGB LEDs) and audio indicators provide clear feedback on whether the device is disarmed, armed, or in panic mode.

 # Implementation
 For Software: